Whole Grain Sourdough Bread

-This rustic whole grain sourdough bread is packed with flavor.
+This rustic whole-grain sourdough bread is packed with flavor.
 The recipe consists of three simple ingredients: flour, water, and salt.
 While the ingredients are simple, the process might take a few tries to get exactly right.
-BUT, it’s worth it, and I’m here to guide you through the whole process.
+But it’s worth it, and I’m here to guide you through the whole process.

 Hydration Level